vmware-tanzu/velero/design/backup-performance-improvements.md

 #### Modifications to the loop over ItemCollector results
 The `kubernetesResource` struct used by the item collector will be modified to add an `orderedResource` bool which will be set true for all of the resources moved to the beginning of the list as a result of being ordered resources.
+While the item collector already puts ordered resources first, there is no indication in the list which of these initial items are from the ordered resources list and which are the remaining (unordered) items.
+Velero needs to know which resources are ordered because when we process them later, these initial resources must be processed sequentially, one at a time, before processing the remaining resources in a parallel manner.

 The current workflow within each iteration of the ItemCollector.items loop will replaced with the following:
-- (note that some of the below should be pulled out into a helper func to facilitate recursive call to it for items returned from `GetAdditonalItems`.)
+- (note that some of the below should be pulled out into a helper func to facilitate recursive call to it for items returned from `GetRelatedItems`.)
 - Before loop iteration, create a new `itemsInBlock` map of type map[velero.ResourceIdentifier]bool which represents the set of items already included in a block.
 - If `item` is already in `itemsInBlock`, continue.
 This one has already been processed.
 - Add `item` to `itemsInBlock`.
 - Load item from ItemCollector file.
 Close/remove file after loading (on error return or not, possibly with similar anonymous func to current impl)
-- Get matching BIA plugins for item, call `GetAdditionalItems` for each.
-For each item returned, get full item content from ItemCollector (if present in item list, pulling from file, removing file when done) or from cluster (if not present in item list), add item to the current block, add item to `itemsInBlock` map, and then recursively apply current step to each (i.e. call BIA method, add to block, etc.)
+- Get matching IBA plugins for item, call `GetRelatedItems` for each.
+For each item returned, get full item content from ItemCollector (if present in item list, pulling from file, removing file when done) or from cluster (if not present in item list), add item to the current block, add item to `itemsInBlock` map, and then recursively apply current step to each (i.e. call IBA method, add to block, etc.)
 - Once full ItemBlock list is generated, call `backupItemBlock(block ItemBlock)
 - Add `backupItemBlock` return values to `backedUpGroupResources` map